bsc-wdc/qdislib/docs/source/index.rst

 If you use Qdislib in a scientific publication, we would appreciate citations to the following paper:

-\M. Tejedor, J. Conejero, and R. M. Badia, "Qdislib: Large Scale High Performance Quantum circuit execution in Python," in *Proceedings of the ____*, 2025, pp. 1-6
+\M. Tejedor, B. Casas, J. Conejero, A. Cervera-Lierta and R. M. Badia, "Distributed Quantum Circuit Cutting for Hybrid Quantum-Classical High-Performance Computing" in *In Proceedings of The International Conference for High Performance Computing, Networking, Storage, and Analysis (SC'25)*, 2025, pp. 1-11

 Bibtex
 ......